poppyschmo/znc-signal/README.md

    A human-pronounceable hostname should be explicitly assigned, for example, using `docker-run`'s `--hostname` option.

+   For Kubernetes, disregard the above and just place the two containers in the same pod.
+Exposing (this instance of) signal-cli as a service is not recommended.

    Note that the D-Bus TCP transport has recently been deprecated on Unix (see revision 0.33 of the [spec][dbus_spec]).